-C# Tuple: How to work with a Tuple in C#?
+C# Tuple: How to work with a Tuples in C#?

-A tuple in C# is a data structure that allows us to store elements of different data types.
-It was first introduced with .NET Framework 4.0 and allowed a maximum of 8 elements to be stored.
-Any attempt to store more than eight elements will result in a compiler error.
+It was first introduced with .NET Framework 4.0 and allowed a maximum of eight elements to be stored.
+Attempting to store more than eight elements will result in a compiler error.

 C# Tuple